Bylaw Enforcement Division

 To view a copy online click on the Good Neighbour Guide.

-You may also pick up a hard copy from any of the District of Mission locations.
+You may also pick up a hard copy from any of the City of Mission locations.

-The District’s Bylaw Complaint Procedure outlines a standardized approach in order to ensure investigations are prioritized in a uniform way, as well as to ensure a fair and efficient complaint process.
+The City’s Bylaw Complaint Procedure outlines a standardized approach in order to ensure investigations are prioritized in a uniform way, as well as to ensure a fair and efficient complaint process.

 When submitting a written complaint, it must include the following information: